total-typescript/total-typescript-book/book-content/chapters/13-modules-scripts-declaration-files.md

 Your task is to specify that `DEBUG` is available in this module without needing to provide its implementation.
 This will help TypeScript understand the type of `state` and provide the expected type checking.

-### Exercise 4: Global Declarations

-Picking up where the previous exercise left off, `DEBUG` is only available in the file it was declared in.
-How would the definition need to change in order to make it available across multiple files in the project?

-### Exercise 5: Modularizing a Declaration File

 ### Solution 1: Typing a JavaScript Module

 The solution is to create a declaration file with a name that matches the JavaScript file.
 In this case, the declaration file should be named `example.d.ts`.
 Inside of the declaration file, we declare the `myFunc` function with its type signature: